bofeng/make-bootstrap-themes/README.md

 All the original code, which are not in folders listed in the above "Code Credits" section, follows:

-MIT License, plus one more restriction (I call it MIT-AI license):
+MIT License, plus one more condition (I call it MIT-AI license):

 Code CAN NOT be used for training or feeding AI (Artificial Intelligence).